IrisSQM/Gephi-Eight-Masters-of-the-Tang-and-Song/README.md

 ## Project Details
 The following steps show how to get the output network image below.
-### 1. Download CBDB Standalone Database, open it in Microsoft Access, and use the querying interface **LookAtNetworks** to get the data.
+### 1. Download CBDB Standalone Database, open it in Microsoft Access, and use the query interface **LookAtNetworks** to get the data.

 #### Import people
-Before import people, you need to create a text file in ANSI format containing only person IDs.
+Before importing people list, you need to create a text file in _ANSI_ format containing only person IDs.
 To get the IDs, you can use **LookAtEntry** query in the CBDB Access Query System.
 For Mac users, you can use my sample SQL code below:

 ```
 select * from BIOG_MAIN
 where c_name like 'su shi';
 ```

-The SQL query codes for the Eight are stored in SQL codes for querying person id.sqlite.
+The SQL query codes for the Eight are stored in [SQL_codes_for_querying_personid.sqlite](SQL_codes_for_querying_personid.sqlite).

-#### Query criteria
+#### Access Query Criteria
 - Dynasties: from Sui to Yuan
 - Max Node Distance: 2
 - Max Loop: 10